-Scott R. Talley, age 41, has served as Vice President - International Distribution for the Company since its inception.
+Scott R. Talley, age 42, has served as Vice President - International Distribution for the Company since its inception.
 Mr. Talley previously served in various capacities for Daisytek since 1991, most recently as Vice President - Distribution.
+He also serves on the Council of Supply Chain Management Professionals Education Strategies Committee.

-Cynthia D. Almond, age 38, has served as Vice President - Client Services of the Company since March 2001.
+Cynthia D. Almond, age 39, has served as Vice President - Client Services of the Company since March 2001.
 From 1999 to 2001, Ms. Almond served as Director of Account Management.
 From 1991 to 1999, Ms. Almond served in various marketing, product management and sales capacities for Daisytek.

-Bruce E. McClung, age 68, has served as Vice President - Sales of the Company since October 2001.
+Bruce E. McClung, age 69, has served as Vice President - Sales of the Company since October 2001.
 From 1999 to 2001, Mr. McClung served in various marketing and sales capacities for the Company.
 Mr. McClung has spent more than 25 years in sales, marketing and management roles in systems and solutions organizations, including Daisytek, IBM, Boeing and Perdata.

-David B. Reese, age 43, has served as Vice President - Business Solutions of the Company since November 2004.
+David B. Reese, age 44, has served as Vice President - Business Solutions of the Company since November 2004.
 From 2000 to 2004, Mr. Reese served as Director of Implementation Services for the Company.
 Mr. Reese was Director of European Operations from January 1999 to May 2000.
 From 1995 to 1998, Mr. Reese served in various capacities for Daisytek.
+Previously Mr. Reese was Vice President of Operations for a 3PL company and operated several intermodel and distribution facilities.